sidestream-tech/sky-star-guard/README.md

 ## Features

 - Codehash validation of the code at the time of the execution
-- Configurable Star spell expiration deadline, after which the spell can no longer be executed
+- Configurable maximum delay – a deadline, after which the Star spell can no longer be executed
 - Validation that Star spell did not remove StarGuard from the authorized contracts

 ### Environment variables